Sansevieria leaves and their uses

 The inner structure of Sansevieria leaves

 The leaves of Sansevieria are composed of a thick epidermis with a waxy cuticle as the outer layer.
-Inside the leaves, there are mainly water-holding cells, and a dense pattern of fibers reinforces the shape of the leaves.
+Inside the leaves, there are mainly water-holding cells, and a dense pattern of fibers reinforces their shape.
 In the pictures below, it is evident that the water-holding cells shrink as the leaves dry out.

 As the water-holding cells in the leaves of Sansevieria dry out, the fibers remain and protrude from the shrinking cell masses.
-This results in a dense fiber material that is long-lasting and does not contain water.
+This results in a dense, long-lasting fiber material that does not contain water.
 Because of the elongated shape of Sansevieria leaves, these fibers are ideal for human use and can be further utilized.

 Uses of Sansevieria leaves

-Sansevieria fibers have a wide range of applications, either in processed or unprocessed forms.
+Sansevieria fibers, either processed or unprocessed, have a wide range of applications.
 They can be used in crafts, medical applications, or even as a food source.
 In emergencies, the roots of most Sansevieria species can also provide drinkable water.
 A comprehensive overview of the various applications of these plants in the Coastal Province of Kenya can be found here.

 Processed fiber